-Figure 5 shows observed (not corrected for reddening) color-magnitude diagrams (CMDs) for the 22 regions, in four colors constructed from our set of WFPC2 filters.
-We marked with vertical lines stellar model colors, computed in the WFPC2 passbands, for $T{\rm eff} = 49,000, 30,000, 20,000$ , and 15,000 K. Both intrinsic (long lines) and reddened model colors (E(B-V)=0.25, MW-type dust, $R_V=3.1$ ; short lines) are shown, for two gravity values, bracketing most expected cases.
+Figures 5a to 5c show observed (not corrected for reddening) color-magnitude diagrams (CMD) for the twenty-two regions, in four colors constructed from our set of WFPC2 filters.
+We marked with vertical lines stellar model colors, computed in the WFPC2 passbands, for $T{\text{eff}} = 49,000, 30,000, 20,000$, and 15,000K.
+Both intrinsic (long lines) and reddened model colors (E(B-V)=0.25, MW-type dust, $R_V=3.1$; short lines) are shown, for two gravity values, bracketing most expected cases.
 Colors constructed from different filters illustrate the sensitivity of ultraviolet measurements to discern the hottest stars from intermediate temperature objects.
-The plots also provide an estimate at a glance of the average reddening of each region from the observed position of the "blue plume."
-Such a feature is sometimes used to estimate E(B-V) by eye from optical color-magnitude diagrams (e.g., Massey et al. 2006).
-However, in our case we will use an SED model analysis to derive E(B-V) concurrently with stellar parameters for each source with enough photometric measurements (Section 4), thanks to our multi-band coverage.
+The plots also provide an estimate at a glance of the average reddening of each region from the observed position of the 'blue plume'.
+Such feature is sometimes used to estimate E(B - V) by eye from optical color-magnitude diagrams (e.g. Massey et al. 2006).
+However, in our case we will use a SED model analysis to derive E(B - V) concurrently with stellar parameters for each source with enough photometric measurements (Section 4), thanks to our multi-band coverage.

-Figure 6 shows color-color diagrams with two combinations of WFPC2 filters for each of the 22 regions, and model colors (solar metallicity) of different gravity.
+Figures 6a and 6b show color-color diagrams with two combinations of WFPC2 filters for each of the twenty-two regions, and model colors (solar metallicity) of different gravity.
 Sources with small photometric errors are shown with larger dots in all figures.
 In the plots including a UV band, fewer detected sources are seen than in the optical bands, since the hot stars are less numerous.
-In some panels (regions) the data, especially those with good photometry, cluster between model curves with reddening E(B - V) = 0 to 0.25 mag (OB78, OB69, OB137, OB99, OB157, OB184).
+In some panels (regions) the data, especially those with good photometry, cluster between model curves with reddening E(B - V) = 0 to 0.25mag (OB78, OB69, OB137, OB99, OB157, OB184).
 In OB40 and OB41 the hot stars, detected in UV (right panel), are less spread along the reddening lines than the stars measured in optical filters (left panel).
-Our quantitative analysis (next section) will show that in fact some cooler star samples have higher reddening than the hot-star clusters, possibly indicating that they lay deeper in the disk, and that our choice of the UV-brightest regions tends to select starbursts above the main galaxy disk toward our line of sight rather than behind the disk, not surprisingly.
-In other regions the majority of data points are between E(B - V) = 0.25 and 0.5 mag model lines (e.g., OB54, OB66, OB33), and finally other fields include a wider range of reddening.
+Our quantitative analysis (next section) will show that in fact some cooler star samples have higher reddening than the hot star clusters, possibly indicating that they lay deeper in the disk, and that our choice of the UV-brightest regions tends to select starbursts above the main galaxy disk towards our line of sight rather than behind the disk, not surprisingly.
+In other regions the majority of data points are between E(B-V) = 0.25 - 0.5 mag model lines (e.g. OB54, OB66, OB33), and finally other fields include a wider range of reddening.
 This will be discussed quantitatively in the analysis of stellar SEDs below.
-Note that for "field NGC 206-OB78" we combined two WFPC2 fields (49, 48, and the repeat D8), and for "field OB66" we combined WFPC2 fields 51 and 52 (with the repeat E1); therefore these two cases enclose almost twice the area as the others.
+Note that for "field_NGC206-OB78" we combined two WFPC2 fields (49, 48, and the repeat D8), and for "field_OB66" we combined WFPC2 fields 51 and 52 (with the repeat E1), therefore these two cases enclose almost twice the area as the others.

 4.2.
-Derivation of Physical Parameters for Stellar Sources and Extinction
+Derivation of Physical Parameters for Stellar Sources, and Extinction

-We derived the stellar parameters, and reddening by interstellar dust, by fitting the multi-band photometry of each source with grids of model colors, computed in the WFPC2 passbands from stellar atmosphere models with a range of $T{\rm eff}$ and gravity values (and metallicity).
-Each model spectrum was progressively reddened by increasing E(B-V) values in small steps, before computing the broadband magnitudes, assuming different types of extinction curves $A{\lambda}/E(B-V)$ .
-Figures 5-6 show that the inclusion of short-wavelength measurements to the far-UV gives us a greater leverage to discern the hottest stars, compared with optical catalogs (see also Bianchi et al. 2012; Bianchi 2007, 2009).
+We derived the stellar parameters, and reddening by interstellar dust, by fitting the multi-band photometry of each source with grids of model colors, computed in the WFPC2 passbands from stellar atmosphere models with a range of T{eff} and gravity values (and metallicity).
+Each model spectrum was progressively reddened by increasing E(B-V) values in small steps, before computing the broad-band magnitudes, assuming different types of extinction curves $A{\lambda}/E(B-V)$.
+Figures 3 to 6b show that the inclusion of short-wavelength measurements to the far-UV gives us a greater leverage to discern the hottest stars, compared with optical catalogs (see also Bianchi et al. 2012a, Bianchi 2007, 2009).
 The hottest, brightest stars have measurements in all six filters.